What Goes On Tour Camping – Chapter 1

 London

-5pm - Skipper holds my hand as we walk down the clattery metal stairs leading to The Pit.
-This is the bar where tour groups meet the night before they leave London for Europe.
-It’s lovely thinking that neither of us are here today to meet flocks of tourists.
-We can chat to any fellow road crew colleague heading out on tour tomorrow or any, like us, who have just come down to see who else is around.
-We can have a drink, or two, or even three or four, and relax.
-We aren’t rushing around getting ready to start work tomorrow.
+5pm - Skipper and I walk hand in hand down the clattery metal stairs leading to The Pit - the bar where groups meet the night before they leave London to tour Europe.
+It’s lovely thinking that neither of us is meeting flocks.
+We can chat to any crew heading out on tour tomorrow, or any, like us, who have just come down to see who is around.
+We can have a drink, or two, or even three, and relax.
+We aren’t rushing around getting ready to head out on tour tomorrow.
+Bliss.

-Our plan, after a bit of social intercourse, is to go back to our double room for the other sort (some late ‘afternoon delight’) before we head out for dinner together.
-This is what having a boyfriend should be all about.
+Our plan is then to go back to our double room for some late ‘afternoon delight’, before heading out for dinner together.
+This is what having a boyfriend should be about.

-Skipper pushes the door to The Pit open, holding it for me to enter ahead of him… such a gentleman.
+Skipper pushes The Pit door open and holds it for me to enter ahead of him, such a gentleman.
 We join hands again for the short walk from the door to the bar.

-There are a couple of Terrific Tours staff, in their distinctive lime green shirts, on the far side of the bar.
-I can’t make out who they are from this distance.
-It’s still about 30 minutes until the pre-departure meeting starts, so the place isn’t packed yet.
-There are a few tourists milling about, they look longingly at the posters of cities in Europe on the walls, which attempt to depict some of the fun they are about to have.
-Some small groups stand around drinking and chatting.
+There are a couple of Terrific Tours staff, in their distinctive lime green shirts on the far side of the bar, but I can’t make out who it is from this distance.
+It’s still 30 minutes until the pre-departure meeting starts, so the place isn’t packed yet.
+A few tourists are milling around, looking at the posters of Europe on the walls, and a few small groups are drinking and chatting.

-On the nearest side of the u-shaped bar, a woman sits alone with her back to us.
-She catches my eye, as she’s adorned in the most stunning shade of emerald green I’ve ever seen, in what looks to be a velvet dress.
-The late afternoon summer sunlight coming through the window behind her, and us, is illuminating her flaming red hair.
+On the nearest side of the U-shaped bar, a woman sits alone with her back to us.
+She catches my eye as she’s wearing the most stunning shade of emerald green I’ve ever seen, in what looks to be a velvet dress.
+The late afternoon sunlight through the window behind her, and us, is illuminating her flaming red hair.
 The emerald green and the flaming red make a breathtaking combination.

 As we get closer, she turns her head slightly to the left to look at something, or to look for someone.
-Her skin is milky pale and her profile is striking.
-Below her perfect ski-jump nose, full glossy lips are parted just a little.
-She looks glowing and relaxed.
+Her skin is milky pale, and her profile is striking.
+Her nose is a perfect ski jump, below her nose, full glossy lips are parted just a little, relaxed.

-She turns her face towards us when she hears her name.
+She turns her face further around when she hears her name.

-‘Skipper.
+‘Skipper!
 Aye, it’s me.
-I wasnae sure I’d find you,’ she says in a broad Scottish accent.
-Her luscious lips move into an alluring smile.
-That alluring smile is directed at MY boyfriend!
+I wasnae sure I’d find you,’ she says, in a broad Scottish accent.
+Her lips move into a smile.
+That smile is directed at MY boyfriend.

 My blood runs cold.